benhemingway/benhemingway.github.io/index.md

 Previously, I was a Senior Economist at the [Center for Excellence in Finance and Economic Research](https://www.lb.lt/en/cefer) (CEFER) of the Bank of Lithuania and Research Fellow at the [Faculty of Economics and Business Administration](http://www.evaf.vu.lt/en/) of Vilnius University.

 In 2018 I completed my PhD at University College London (UCL).
-My research is focused on Macroeconomics, Central Bank Digital Currency and Banking.
+My research is focused on Macroeconomics, Central Bank Digital Currency, Money, and Banking.

 ## Contact Details
 ```